SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 (member 2 '(1 2 3)) ; -> '(2 3)
 ~~~

+### (nconc +l): Destructively concatenate lists.

+NCON is a function that destructively concatenates a series
+of lists.
+It is more efficient than APPEND, because it
+avoids the overhead of copying elements and directly links
+the lists together.

+⚠️ Lists returned by QUOTE will be modified, changing your
+code!
+Use BACKQUOTE ($) instead, or use COPY-LIST before
+passing your list to NCONC.

 ### (remove x l): Copy list except element X.

 ~~~lisp